Review: Emirates Brisbane first, business class lounge

 Hopefully, your visit provides time to relax – but if there is work to do, your only options are finding a table in the dining area or balancing your laptop on your lap, as the previous business zone has been removed.

-Thankfully, there are ample power outlets available, including two USBs and an AC (there’s both an Australian and a type-G plug, which is used in the UK and UAE).
+Thankfully, there are ample power outlets available, including two USB-A sockets and an AC outlet (with both the standard Australian socket and the type-G outlet used in the UAE and UK, among other countries).

 Relax